First-Year Living Options

 First year Biology students have the opportunity to live and work with students who share your science interests.
 The goal of this Living Learning Community is to create a strong academic community in Biology while fostering the fun aspects of the discipline.
 The BIOME is located in Shulze Hall in the Pollock halls.
-For more information contact Ms. Malissa Martin firstname.lastname@example.org of the Biology department.
+For more information contact Ms. Malissa Martin firstname.lastname@example.org the Biology department.

 Forensic Science Interest House (FSI)